|By Luu - Own work, CC BY-SA 4.0, |

 I’d hope no child of mine ever has to feel that way.

 The Olympic Committee, meanwhile, announced that while she would be allowed to compete, in the event of Valieva winning a medal, there would be no medal ceremony (they had already postponed the ceremony for the Team Event—to this day, medals have not been awarded to either Russia, USA, or Japan).
+As solutions go, it was perhaps the best they could make of a bad situation.

 On the day of the long skate, things went as per script for most of the night.